Principles for salary and other remuneration for the CEO and other members of the senior management team

 Additional benefits and allowances may be offered in certain circumstances such as relocation in accordance with the company’s international transfers policy.

 CEO is eligible to participate in programs which may be offered to other employees at any given point such as for example service years awards, birthday remembrance, etc.

 Further information regarding the benefits provided in any given year will be provided in the annual Remuneration Report.

 Termination of employment and severance pay

-The notice period for the CEO is 12 months when notice of termination is given by the Company and 6 months if given by the CEO.
-In the event that the company gives notice the CEO shall receive a severance payment corresponding to up to 12 months’ salary.
+The notice period for the CEO is 12 months when notice of termination is given by the company and 6 months if given by the CEO.
+In the event that the company gives notice, the CEO shall receive a severance payment corresponding to up to 12 months’ salary.
 For other senior executives, the notice period shall not be longer than that of the CEO’s.
 In respect of employment relationships that are governed under other rules than Swedish, due adjustments may be made to comply with mandatory rules or standing local practise, whereby the overall purpose of these guidelines however shall be satisfied as far as possible.